 2.1 What forms of credit support are typically provided for derivatives transactions in your jurisdiction?
 How is this typically documented?
 For example, under an ISDA Credit Support Annex or Credit Support Deed.

-Credit support can be in the form of, inter alia, the following: Guarantees via a guarantee agreement. (a)
+Credit support can be in the form of, inter alia, the following:

-- Fixed and floating charges via a debenture agreement. - (b) Pledge/charge over shares via a share pledge agreement. (c)
+- (a) Guarantees via a guarantee agreement. - (b) Fixed and floating charges via a debenture agreement.